JosephMatar7/ConductQuizPepper/README.md

 After each answer, Pepper automatically moves to the next question.

-The quiz consists of 3 questions and has a time limit of 3 minutes.
+The quiz consists of 3 questions and has a time limit of 1 minute.

 5. Timeout:

-If the applicant does not answer all questions within 3 minutes, the quiz ends automatically.
+If the applicant does not answer all questions within 1 minute, the quiz ends automatically.

 6. End: